DataONEorg/Education/CONTRIBUTING.md

   <ul>
     <li>There are two types of slideshows you can contribute: <B>a slideshow PDF</B> OR a <B>slideshow in Markdown</B></li>
 	  <li>Contributing a <B> slideshow PDF</B> would mean that you simply upload your file into the repository.
 Users will have to download your PDF in order to view it.</li>
-	  <li>Contributing a <B>Markdown slideshow</B> would take a little more work because you would have to format and write your lesson in Markdown. <B>HOWEVER</B>, Markdown is an <i>extremely lightweight, easy-to-read, easy-to-write, and easy-to-learn</i> language! <a href="https://github.com/saraneh/Education/blob/master/_lessons/lessons/00_markdown">HERE</a> is a quick and straightforward resource on creating a lesson in Markdown.</li>
+	  <li>Contributing a <B>Markdown slideshow</B> would take a little more work because you would have to format and write your lesson in Markdown.</li>
 		<ul>
       <li>creating a Markdown slideshow allows viewers to play the slideshow directly from the webpage.
 No downloading necessary!</li>
     </ul>